bcherny/lazy-arr/README.md

 ## Usage

+Lazy-arr takes a function, and uses it to lazily generate values for the array.
+The function takes a numerical array index (eg. `5`) and should return the value for that index in the array.
+The function doesn't have to be idempotent, but its return value *will* be cached (you can then delete it from cache, if you want).

-Lazy-arr supports 2 usage patterns:
+It supports 2 usage patterns:

-1. Call it with just a generator function:
+1. Call it with just a function:

   ```js
   import { lazy } from 'lazy-arr'
   lazy(index => index + 1)
   ```

-2. Call it with a generator function and an initial value:
+2. Call it with a function and an initial value:

   ```js
   import { lazy } from 'lazy-arr'
   let seq = lazy([0])(index => index + seq[index - 1])
   ```

-*Note: When I use the word "generator", I mean a regular function that takes an array index and returns a value.
-I don't mean an [ES2015 generator function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/function*).*

 ## Examples